 He goes on to refer to himself and all those like him as being “without” true form.
-They are a “shade without color” or a “gesture without motion.”
-This is how purposeless their words and thoughts are, if they even have any.
+They are a “shade without colour” or a “gesture without motion.”
+This is how purposeless their words and thoughts are if they even have any.

 Stanzas Two and Three